Related: Load raw WSPR data for analysis

 Save → Save All

-This saves one .wav file per two minute cycle.
+One .wav file is saved per two minute cycle.

 2. Compress and upload raw WSPR data to science archive